-In the latest episode of ‘NFLGirlUK meets…’, I chat with Chris Milner, who is one half of the National Vintage League, a 90s-era sports store dealing in authentic jerseys and apparel from the NFL and NCAA.
+In the latest episode of ‘NFLGirlUK meets…’, I chat with Chris Milner.
+Chris is one half of the National Vintage League – a 90s-era sports store dealing in authentic jerseys and apparel from the NFL and NCAA.

-National Vintage League was first launched by Hugh Coles in 2017, and it’s incredible to see how it’s grown to where it is today.
+National Vintage League was first launched by Hugh Coles in 2017.
+It’s incredible to see how it’s grown to where it is today.
+Chris shares:

-Listen to ‘NFLGirlUK meets… Chris Milner, one half of 90s-era sports store, National Vintage League‘ via Spreaker or via one of the alternative options at the end of this post.
+Listen via Spreaker or via one of the alternative options at the end of this post.

 National Vintage League launched in 2017 and it all started with selling authentic vintage NFL jerseys online.
 The idea came about because, as a self-confessed NFL Jersey nerd he wanted to create an alternative to the other expensive options for buying jerseys as a UK fan.
 Interest grew quickly so Hugh needed to invest in some warehouse space to house the stock he was accumulating.
 Since launching in 2017, National Vintage League has grown to 25,000+ followers across their social media channels, and their online store receives thousands of hits per week.